Over the years, digital marketing has gone through many different cycles. Every few months, we hear about a new tactic that we have to try.

 7. Call to Action

 How many of your email campaigns have a great call to action?
 Is it obvious what the client needs to do?
 Have a look at the two options below:

 Images in emails could be tricky.
-You have to make sure that they’re big enough to be clear, but not too big or they’ll take forever to load.
-Still, it’s important to get this right – the right images could make the email interesting and also be a good marketing tool.
+First, you have to make sure that they’re big enough to be clear but not too big, or they’ll take forever to load.
+Still, it’s important to get this right – the right images could make the email interesting and be a good marketing tool.

 It’s important to be mindful of your readers here.
-Having the video run as soon as the email opens is a mistake because it means that the person’s data is being used.
+Having the video run as soon as the email opens is a mistake because the person’s data is being used.
 She won’t appreciate it if she’s on a metered connection.

 Let her know in the subject line that it is a video, and give her the chance to decide when she wants to watch it.

 None of us like to feel that we are missing out on something.
 Use this to your advantage by creating a sense of urgency in the subject line.
 You could, for example, put in something like, “For today only,” or “Two days to go.”